amitsaha/learning/til.md

 Instead of reading entire files, use a "finger printing based technique".
 Percpetual hashing seems to be very popular for images and multimedia files.
 For text files, use something like simhash.

+Nice paper from Akamai: http://www.sigcomm.org/sites/default/files/ccr/papers/2015/July/0000000-0000009.pdf .
+One of the things they discuss is how they use bloom filters to not cache objects which will be accessed only once.